-- 1. Align the screw slots on the system fan with the screw slots on the display assembly base [1]. - 2.
-Replace the three screws (M3x5) that secure the system fan to the display assembly base [2]. - 3.
-Connect the system fan cable to the socket on the system board [3].
+- 1 Align the screw slots on the system fan with the screw slots on the display assembly base [1]. - 2 Replace the three screws (M3x5) that secure the system fan to the display assembly base [2]. - 3 Connect the system fan cable to the socket on the system board [3].

+- 4 Install the following components:

-- a) System board shield
+- a System board shield

-- b) Back cover
+- b Back cover

-- c) Stand
+- c Stand

-- 5. Follow the procedure in After working inside your computer.
+- 5 Follow the procedure in After working inside your computer.